Rebranding in B2BBy Tom Dougherty

 Consider Jif peanut butter

 The brand name is Jif.
 But P&G understands what a brand IS.
 They know that when consumers shop for like-products they measure a few values.
 One is price.
 As a result, Jif must be priced within the price elasticity of the category.

 So Jiff can’t sell for twice as much as a competitor’s brand.
 It is in the range that the category considers FAIR.

 Jif won’t claim that its peanut butter is more easily spread.
 Or, how it compliments jelly.
 These are TABLE STAKES in the category.
 You can’t be a peanut butter and not have those attributes.

 ”Procter and Gamble quickly figured it out.
 Taste was important but the most important reason Moms bought Jif was found in the brand promise.
 Jif promised choosy mothers choose Jif.”

 When the brand first launched, Jif primarily claimed that it “tastes more like fresh peanuts.”

 If you’re old enough to remember the advertising, Jif used a demo to drive home this difference.

-Using special effects, whole peanuts were on the bread and, when a knife passed over them, they changed to peanut butter.
-They ended the spot with the words “that’s why choosey mothers choose Jif.”
+Using special effects, whole peanuts were on the bread and, when a knife passed over them, it changed to peanut butter.
+It ended the spot with the words “that’s why choosey mothers choose Jif.”